Kilt, McGregor tartan

 Coming around the kilt

-Some will say that a kilt is a skirt, some men will never dare wearing a kilt, because some will call it a skirt.
-Scotsmen will say they are wearing a kilt, which is NOT a skirt but a garment of its very own and exclusively for men.
+Some men will say that a kilt is a skirt, some men will never dare wearing a kilt, because some will call it a skirt.
+Scotsmen will say they are wearing a kilt, NOT a skirt.
+To them it’s a garment of its very own and exclusively for men.
 Some will even say they are wearing THE kilt.

 But how do dictionaries define a kilt, then?
 Well, in the ones I have seen, the kilt is described as - a skirt or kind of skirt, like